 You Are Your Own Best Tour Guide

-Full disclosure: I'm not into tours.
+Confession: I hate tours.
 Maybe there's a few I could be convinced to go on, but for the most part they make me tired and fidgety.
-I kind of turn into a five-year-old when I have to walk a certain pace and follow the leader.
+I turn into a five-year-old when I have to walk a certain pace and follow the leader. #Authorityproblems.
 You know?
 I would rather get some inside scoop or find locals to tell me the way.

-This idea requires a shift in mentality, and is rooted in the fact that no one knows you better than you.
+This idea is rooted in the fact that no one knows you better than you.
 We live in an age where we want to have everything done for us.
 The planning, the scheduling, the itinerary down to the minute.
 There's so many people telling us where to go and what to do and how to have "the best experience ever"—without actually allowing us the time and space to have an experience.

 There's a difference between going somewhere for a week-long guided getaway, and going to a place open and curious, eyes wide to finding its quirks, ins-and-outs and hidden gems on your own.
 Finding the places that speak to you, rather than being spoken to you.